Safest Places to Travel 2025: What are the Best Destinations For Teens This Year

 Rustic Pathways help save endangered sea turtles at this beautiful wildlife refuge in Costa Rica.

 The pura vida – pure life – motto in the country creates a warm and welcoming culture.
 And the stunning landscapes in the nation make it a perfect oasis for travelers.
-These are among the reasons the nation regularly attracts student travelers.
+These are among the reasons the Costa Rica regularly attracts student travelers.
 It’s a perfect choice for middle school, high school and college students who want a safe and adventurous destination.

 Why Thailand is a Safe Place to Travel